openclimatefix/bigsolarhunt/assets/text/infoscreen.md

-# About Solar Hunt
+# Big Solar Hunt Q&A

 ![line break](resource:assets/images/line_break.png)

-## :dart: What is the goal of this?
+## :sunny: Why are we hunting for solar panels?

 ![line break](resource:assets/images/line_break.png)

-The UK has about 1 million rooftop solar installations.
-As well as feeding power directly into homes, these panels supply power back into the national grid when buildings can't use all the power they're producing.
+From almost zero a decade ago, the UK now has over 1 million solar installations.
+These panels power homes and feed clean energy into the National Grid, reducing the UK's carbon emissions.
-This is a good thing, because it means we can share clean energy around and reduce carbon emissions, to help tackle climate change.

-The thing is: no single person knows exactly where all these solar panels are.
-This means that it's difficult for the National Grid to predict when and where there will be surges or drops in solar power output.
-In order to keep the power system stable, power stations currently have to be kept running in the background - burning fossil fuels.
-If, instead, we had a record of where exactly these panels were, we could use short term weather forecasts to anticipate solar power output much better, and turn down those power stations.
+Thing is, no one knows exactly where all these solar panels are (and thus, how much solar power is coming into the Grid).
+Right now, power stations have to keep running in the background as back-up - burning fossil fuels.
+But, if we knew exactly where these panels all were, the National Grid could predict how much solar power is generated in the UK, and turn down these dirty power stations.

 ![line break](resource:assets/images/line_break.png)

-**Put simply - if we know where the nation's rooftop solar panels are, we can make better use of them - saving around 100,000 tonnes of carbon each year.**
+## :computer: Tell me more... how does this work?

 ![line break](resource:assets/images/line_break.png)

-### This is where you come in!

-[Open Climate Fix](https://openclimatefix.org/) and [Possible](https://www.wearepossible.org/) have teamed up to create the Solar Hunt app, so that with the help of individuals and communities across the country, we can produce the most detailed dataset of solar panels in the UK.
-The dataset we create will be "open" - completely free for the public to use.
+The Open Climate Fix team is teaching a computer how to recognise solar installations from photographs.
+But in order to teach the computer, you need lots of examples for it to learn from.

+Here's the good news: the OpenStreetMap community has already mapped 25% of UK panels!
+But to create a really powerful computer solar panel hunter, we need to double that.
+Once we've hit that target, the machines can take over and locate the remaining hard-to-find 50% without anyone lifting a finger.

 ![line break](resource:assets/images/line_break.png)